Aoyama Things to Do: Shopping, Dining, Art, Tokyo Nightlife

 At this museum, visitors can enjoy a plethora of East Asian and Japanese art pieces.
 The ancient Chinese bronze ware on display on the second floor is remarkably well-preserved.

 In the tea ceremony showroom, you can admire the utensils used in tea ceremonies hosted by Nezu himself.
 He would routinely rotate the artworks and calligraphy hangings in the tea room based on the day's theme and his guests.
 This attention to detail was much appreciated by his visitors.
+English explanations are available in all of the exhibition rooms.

 Another attractive feature of the museum is the expansive Japanese garden, which is larger than the museum itself!

-Statues and other artworks are displayed throughout the garden, and the seasonal flowers are a beautiful addition that you'll never grow tired of.
-Walk down the rolling garden to see koi* swimming gracefully in a large pond.
-With birds singing and leaves rustling in the wind, the garden is a peaceful hideaway within the busy metropolis.
+Statues and other works of art are displayed throughout the garden, and the seasonal flowers are a beautiful addition that you'll never grow tired of.
+Walk down the rolling garden to see koi fish (Japanese carp) swimming gracefully in a large pond.

 Nezu Museum